The consumer duty

 Under the powers granted by the Consumer Scotland Act 2020 Consumer Scotland has issued draft guidance for relevant public authorities to help them meet the consumer duty.

-Consumer Scotland is holding a consultation on the guidance and feedback will be used to prepare a final version of the guidance which will be published ahead of the duty’s full implementation in April next year.
+Consumer Scotland has now completed a consultation on the guidance and feedback will be used to prepare a final version of the guidance which will be published ahead of the duty’s full implementation in April next year.

 The guidance must be made publicly available and relevant public authorities must have regard to the guidance.